74hc595/PIC16F1-USB-Bootloader/README.md

 ## License

-The contents of this repository is released under a [3-clause BSD license](https://raw.githubusercontent.com/majbthrd/PIC16F1-USB-DFU-Bootloader/master/firmware/LICENSE).
+The contents of this repository are released under a [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause).